pingcap/community/toc/README.md

 TOC members has no concept of tenure, but will retire under the following circumstances:

 - Actively choose to retire due to personal reasons.
-- When a TOC member can no longer participate in TOC affairs on behalf of this organization due to leaving or withdrawing from the organization they represent.
+- When a TOC member can no longer participate in TOC affairs on behalf of this organization or project due to leaving or withdrawing from the organization or project they belong to.
-- The organization the TOC member represents no longer exists.
+- The organization the TOC member belongs to no longer exists.

 Retirees will become emeritus members of TOC.
 The list of emeritus members is as below.